MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 The following sections describe design considerations and recommendations for disaster recovery in an SAP scenario.

-## Design considerations for disaster recovery
+### Design considerations for disaster recovery

-The [Azure region map](https://azure.microsoft.com/global-infrastructure/geographies/) shows over 65 Azure regions, and not all of them run the same services.
-In larger SAP software deployments, and especially ones that use SAP HANA, look for Azure regions that offer Azure [M-series](/azure/virtual-machines/m-series) and/or [Mv2-series](/azure/virtual-machines/mv2-series) VMs.
+The [Azure region map](https://azure.microsoft.com/global-infrastructure/geographies/) shows more than 65 Azure regions, and not all of them run the same services.
+For larger SAP software deployments, especially those that use SAP HANA, look for Azure regions that offer Azure [M-series](/azure/virtual-machines/m-series) or [Mv2-series](/azure/virtual-machines/mv2-series) VMs.
 Azure Storage also pairs different regions to replicate a smaller subset of storage types to another region.
 For more information, see [Overview of Azure paired regions](/azure/best-practices-availability-paired-regions).

 The main challenges of pairing Azure regions for SAP workloads are:

 - The pairs aren't always consistent with M-series or Mv2-series VM services.
-Many customers who deploy their SAP systems don't follow Azure paired regions.
-Instead, they follow the service availability of required VM families.
+Many organizations that deploy their SAP systems don't use Azure paired regions.
+Instead, they choose regions based on the availability of required VM types.
 - You can replicate standard storage between paired regions, but you can't use standard storage to store your databases or virtual hard disks.
 You can replicate backups only between paired regions that you use.
-For all your other data, run your own replications with native DBMS features like SQL Server Always On, SAP HANA System Replication, and other services.
-Use a combination of Azure Site Recovery, `rsync` or `robocopy`, and other third-party software for the SAP application layer.
+For all your other data, run your replication by using native DBMS features like SQL Server Always On or SAP HANA System Replication.
+Use a combination of Site Recovery, `rsync` or `robocopy`, and other third-party software for the SAP application layer.

-- During the event of a disaster multiple affected customers in a Azure region would like to failover to the corresponding paired DR region.
+- If a disaster occurs, multiple affected customers in an Azure region will want to fail over to the corresponding paired DR region.
 This situation leads to competition of resources to bring up dormant VMs in the DR region.
-The work around is to run non-prod systems in DR region and use the same resources to host DR replicas of production systems.
-This dual purpose use of Azure infrastructures in the DR region helps avoid resource capacity constraints.
+The workaround is to run non-production systems in the DR region and use the same resources to host DR replicas of production systems.
+This dual-purpose use of Azure infrastructures in the DR region helps you avoid resource capacity constraints.

 Another important consideration is to secure the required operating capacity in the disaster region.
-In the event of a disaster you might need to run SAP application for a minimal window of time with minimal IT capacity and by critical human resources only while working diligently to recover normal operation in the primary region.
-This requires to have minimal IT infrastructure in available the DR region.
+If a disaster occurs, you might need to run the SAP application for a minimal window of time with minimal IT capacity and by critical human resources only while you work to recover normal operation in the primary region.
+This requires that you have minimal IT infrastructure available in the DR region.

 After you define your Azure regions, you need to choose a deployment pattern: